Previous: Adding Styles, Up: Styles

 So far, you've only seen a functional interface for setting styles in CC Mode, and this can't be used here.
 CC Mode fills the gap by providing two variables for use in a file's local variable list.
 Don't use them anywhere else!
 These allow you to customize the style on a per-file basis:

 Set this variable to a style name string in the Local Variables list.
-From now on, when you visit the file, CC Mode will automatically set the file's style to this one using

-Set this variable (in the Local Variables list) to an association list of the same format as
+Set this variable (in the Local Variables list) to an association list

-c-offsets-alist.
-From now on, when you visit the file, CC Mode will automatically institute these offsets usingc-set-offset.
+visit the file, CC Mode will automatically institute these offsets

-Note that file style settings (i.e. c-file-style) are applied
+Note that file style settings (i.e., c-file-style) are applied

 before file offset settings